vikramranga/CUH_1Sem/README.md

 This R package is designed as an educational resource for Master's students at the **Central University of Haryana (CUH)** and beyond.
 Its goal is to **assist instructors and learners** in understanding the fundamental concepts of **Geography and GIS** through practical examples and datasets.
+This serves for both MSc Geography and MSc Geoinformatics.

 ### Key points:
 - Provides sample geospatial datasets and tools for teaching GIS workflows.